-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Swaziland while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our comprehensive solution and Global PEO service enable customers to run payroll in Swaziland while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Swaziland.

 Swaziland is a small country in Southern Africa, only 120 miles in length and 81 miles across.
 The country has an absolute monarchy and is home to about 1.2 million people.